"

 • Use provided templates as intended.
 Templates have been created to support consistency, proper branding, and accessibility.

-• Ensure all text has been copy edited before submitting for design.
+• Ensure all text has been copy edited.

 Teaming With the Media Liaison